Who really owns the customer journey in your organization?

 These signals do not necessarily point to weak teams.
 They point to a lack of structure for holistic governance.

-The customer journey as an operating model – not a campaign plan
+The customer journey as an operating model, not a campaign plan

-This means
+That means

-Defined prioritization mechanisms
+clear prioritization mechanisms

-Value-based KPIs
+value-based KPIs

-A structure for continuous learning
+a structure for continuous learning

 Without ownership, the customer journey becomes an intention